 Vita

-Lucerne Festival debut on 28 August 1990 performing symphonies by Schubert and Bruckner conducted by Günter Wand.
+Lucerne Festival (IMF) debut on 28 August 1990 in a program of symphonies by Schubert and Bruckner conducted by Günter Wand.